King Charles III: your guide to the former Prince of Wales and longest-serving heir apparent in British history

 From the moment the first of his two children arrived, it was clear that Charles wished to be a more modern type of royal father.
 In keeping with more usual traditions of the mid-century, Prince Philip was not in the delivery room during the arrival of his first three children.
 In comparison, Prince Charles was present at the birth of both of his sons, and after the birth of William in 1982 he wrote to his godmother: "I am so thankful I was beside Diana’s bedside the whole time because by the end of the day I really felt as though I’d shared deeply the process of birth and as a result was rewarded by seeing a small creature which belonged to us even though he seemed to belong to everyone else as well!"
 (Diana’s biographer Andrew Morton reported that Charles made a less tactful remark at Prince Harry’s birth in 1984: “Oh God, it’s a boy… and he’s even got red hair.”
 The comment was later claimed by Diana as evidence that “our marriage, the whole thing [was going] down the drain”.)

-As the Prince of Wales, duty inevitably claimed much of Charles’s time, though he would send his sons handwritten notes while they were at school and they often spent time together at Broadfield, Prince Charles’s farm.
+As the Prince of Wales, duty inevitably claimed much of Charles’s time, though he would send his sons handwritten notes while they were at school and they often spent time together at Broadfield, Charles's farm.
 However, in 1991 Charles’s performance as a father attracted particular scrutiny, when Prince William underwent skull surgery at Great Ormond Street Hospital after being hit by a golf club while playing with schoolmates.
-Though Diana stayed with William for the two nights he spent in hospital, Prince Charles left before the surgery to attend a performance at the Royal Opera House.
-Charles had in fact been reassured by the neurosurgeon that William was stable and he felt able to attend the prior engagement, though tabloid reactions to the prince’s absence were brutal, including that of The Sun: “What Kind Of Dad Are You?”
+Though Diana stayed with William for the two nights he spent in hospital, Charles left before the surgery to attend a performance at the Royal Opera House.
+Charles had in fact been reassured by the neurosurgeon that William was stable and he felt able to attend the prior engagement, though tabloid reactions to the prince's absence were brutal, including that of The Sun: “What Kind Of Dad Are You?”

 After Diana’s death in 1997, Charles was left to bring up his two sons (aged 15 and 12).
 While some questioned the decision to involve the boys in their mother’s funeral procession, Prince Harry has stated that their father “was there for us” during this difficult time, and always “made sure that we were looked after”.
 Harry “doesn't have an opinion” on whether their involvement in the funeral procession “was right or wrong", he says, but "looking back on it", he is glad to have been part of the day.

 In contrast with the stiff formality that marked his own childhood and teenage years, Charles has often been observed joking around with his two sons.
-Prince William, reflecting on their relationship in a recent BBC documentary, said: “There are so many things I admire about my father.”
+Prince William, reflecting on their relationship in a BBC documentary, said: “There are so many things I admire about my father.”
 Charles has encouraged both princes to dedicate time to in charity work, especially environmentalism, and in leisure time the family ski and play polo together.